sammcj/esphome-esp-s3-box-3-volume/README.md

     - output.set_level:
         id: speaker_volume
         level: 0.85  # 85% volume

+# optional service that can be called to set the volume, this is useful if you want to control the volume from Home Assistant
+api:
+  services:
+    - service: set_speaker_volume
+      variables:
+        level: float
+      then:
+        - output.set_level:
+            id: speaker_volume
+            level: !lambda 'return level;'
 ```

 For the moment I've copied my fork of https://github.com/jesserockz/esp32-s3-box-3-board/tree/main/esp32_s3_box_3 into esp32_s3_box_3, this is not ideal and I will look to change this once my PR is merged upstream.